Hiteshbemal24/Food-Starter/README.md

 - [Installation](#installation)

-This project is a modern and user-friendly food-starter front-end website built with React and styled using Tailwind CSS.
+This project is a modern and user-friendly food-starter  website built with React and styled using Tailwind CSS.
 It provides a seamless and visually appealing experience for users to explore, search, and filter through a diverse range of food options.

 ## Features